SAFETY AND SECURITY

 In accordance with state regulations, the Washington State University President or designee may suspend the operation of all or any part of the institution whenever the President or designee determines that public health, property, or safety is jeopardized due to an emergency.
 (WAC 357-31-260)

 The President provides written delegation of authority to designees to suspend University operations.
 Copies of the written delegations of authority to suspend operations are maintained in the Human Resources Services office at WSU Pullman.

-Typical designees include, but are not limited to, chancellors of regional campuses and directors of research and extension stations.
-The Dean of WSU Extension is typically delegated authority to close extension offices.
+Typical designees include, but are not limited to, chancellors of regional campuses, directors of research and extension stations, and the WSU Extension Director.

 In times of crisis or when critical information must be shared, the University provides emergency information and guidance to WSU personnel and students.
 Based upon the nature of a given event, the University may use one or more of the methods described below:

-- WSU Crisis Communication System provides direct emergency notification to students, faculty, and staff through land line and cellular telephone using voice and text messaging and e-mail.
+- Authorized users activate the WSU CougAlert System to provide direct emergency notification to students, faculty, and staff through land line and cellular telephone using voice and text messaging and e-mail.
 In order to receive notifications, WSU personnel and students must register their telephone numbers and e-mail addresses through the zzusis portal.